 Creator of The Lifeboat Station Project

-1. If you enjoyed this post, please click the Like button below to say you were here and feel free to share your thoughts by commenting below.
+1. If you enjoyed this post, please click the lifeboat orange heart below to say you were here and feel free to share your thoughts by commenting below.

-2. If you think this would be of interest to others, you’re welcome to share it using the buttons below.
+2. If you think this would be of interest to others, please share it using the buttons below.

-3. This is a public blog post — there’s much more to enjoy in the Members’ Area of The LSP Society.
+3. This is a public blog post — there’s much more to see in the Members’ Area of The LSP Society.